 Learning OutcomesUpon successful completion of this course, students will have the knowledge and skills to:

-- Effectively communicate research methodologies and results in the context of the wider digital humanities scholarly community.
+- effectively communicate research methodologies and results in the context of the wider digital humanities scholarly community; and

-*Project builds are typically done in groups, but students who wish to complete their build as an individual project may do so, if they inform the convenor in writing before the groups are formed (typically in the first tutorial).
+*Project builds are typically done in groups, but students who wish to complete their build as an individual project may do so if they inform the convener in writing before the groups are formed (typically in the first tutorial).

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.